-What to know about buying your teen’s first car
+What to know about buying a car for your teenager

-7 tips for buying your teen’s first car
+7 tips for buying a car for your teenager

-Whether you plan to buy a car from a dealership or a private owner, it’s important to be prepared to shop confidently.
-Review these tips on buying a car for a teenager before you start your search.
+Whether you plan to buy a car from a dealership or a private owner, it’s important to be prepared.
+Here are some things you can do to prepare and be a confident shopper.

 1. Set expectations in advance

-Your teen’s first car is an exciting time for both parties.
-But before heading to the lot, it is important to set expectations for the vehicle and the buying process.
+Buying your teen’s first car is an exciting occasion for both parties.
+But before heading to the lot, set and communicate expectations for the vehicle and the buying process.
+Here are a few expectations to consider setting:

-This conversation doesn’t need to be a lecture but a dialogue outlining the responsibilities of owning and operating a vehicle.
-It is also best to discuss the budget early to avoid possible disappointment.
+This conversation doesn’t need to be a lecture.
+It should instead be a dialogue outlining the responsibilities of owning and operating a vehicle.

 2. Invest in driving school